-Due to lack of available supervision and for the protection of your child, students who are not supervised must go to EDP if a sibling is participating in after school activities.
+Due to lack of available supervision and for the protection of your child, students who are not supervised must go to EDP if a sibling is participating in after school activities or if they are waiting for an athletic practice or game.
 Fees will be charged accordingly.